Lylio/kando-webapp/README.md

 ## Built with Spring Boot, Angular and PostgreSQL.

 ### Description
-Basic Kanban app as a façade to demonstrate launching multi-container apps with the `docker-composer up` command.<br>
+Basic Kanban app as an example for demonstrating launching multi-container apps with the `docker-composer up` command.<br>
 <br>Demo can be found at (coming soon).